antonin-a/docs/pages/cloud/sap/concept-dedicated-server-and-hpc/guide.it-it.md

 #### Backup infrastructure

-As mentioned in the beginning of this guide, we recommend using an S3 Object Storage bucket on a different OVHcloud location from the one on which your workload runs, to avoid a major outage on the primary location.
+As mentioned previously, we recommend using a S3 Object Storage bucket on a different OVHcloud location from the one on which your workload runs, to avoid a major outage on the primary location.
 A cross backup is safer for your business data.

 #### SAP Support connection

-To guarantee the connection continuity with the SAP Support, we recommend configuring a second SAProuter with a different public IP address in the second OVHcloud location.
+To guarantee the connection continuity with the SAP Support, we recommend configuring a second SAProuter on the secondary OVHcloud location.
 If your Disaster Recovery Plan is triggered, and if the SAP Support has to connect to your SAP systems, only the public IP address in the SAP Support LaunchPad should be updated to recover the connection.

 ## Go further